stangls/DucKtypes/README.md

 	    Receiver.doSth(Both) // overload resoultion ambiguity: it is not clear which method is correct }
 	```
+    The current solution is to use the annotation @Duckable for method parameters and the compiler-parameter `reguireAnnotations=true`
-    Suggestions for solutions are welcome.
+    Other suggestions for solutions are welcome.